acquia/blt/readme/frontend.md

 ### Test

 During the execution of `blt tests`, BLT will execute `command-hooks.frontend-test.command`.
-This hook is intended to provide an opportunity execute frontend tests, like JavaScript linting and visual regression testing.
-E.g.,
+This hook is intended to provide an opportunity execute frontend tests, like JavaScript linting and visual regression testing, e.g.,

     command-hooks:
       frontend-test: